Flued boiler: Lancashire boiler

 The patent showed another advantage of twin furnaces.
 By firing them alternately and closing the firebox door between firings, it was also possible to arrange a supply of air past the furnace (in the case of a Lancashire boiler, through the ashpan beneath the grate) which would encourage the flue gases produced by the fire to burn more completely and cleanly, thus reducing smoke and pollution.
 A key factor in this was the distinctive shuttered rotating air damper in the door, which became a feature from the 1840s.

 The use of two flues also has a strengthening effect, acting as two long rod stays that support the end plates.

 Later developments added Galloway tubes (after their inventor, patented in either 1848 or 1851) crosswise water tubes across the flue, thus increasing the heated surface area.
-As these are short tubes of large diameter and the boiler continues to use a relatively low pressure, this is still not considered to be a water-tube boiler.
+As these are short tubes of large diameter and the boiler continues to use relatively low pressure, this is still not considered a water-tube boiler.
 The tubes are tapered to make their installation through the flue easier.

 Lancashire boilers often show corrugated flues, which absorb thermal expansion without straining the riveted seams.
 Another development was the "kidney flue" or Galloway boiler, where the two furnaces join together into a single flue, kidney-shaped in cross-section.
 This widened and flat-topped flue was stayed by the use of Galloway tubes.